Cell: 940-577-4396 (Call/Text)

 Yes!
 As long as your court order or parenting plan allows it, visits can take place virtually through our monitored and recorded Zoom sessions.

-No. It is the responsibility of the client to provide their attorney with documentation and communication from Safe Time, unless the attorney directly contacts us.
+No. It is the client’s responsibility to provide their attorney with any documentation or communication from Safe Time unless the attorney contacts us directly.

-If needed, a records request may be required to release certain documents.
-Please note that some forms of communication and documentation may require a fee.
+A formal records request may be required to release certain documents.
+Please note that some records and forms of communication may be subject to a fee.
+Field notes are not routinely provided and are available only upon request.

-If your attorney would like direct access to reports or visit summaries, they can contact Safe Time, and we will work with them to provide the necessary information.
+If your attorney would like direct access to reports or visit summaries, they may contact Safe Time, and we will coordinate accordingly to provide the requested information.

 If a parent misses a scheduled visit without prior notice, the absence will be documented in the official visit summary and may be reported to the referring attorney or court, if applicable.